Skip to main content

 Introduction

 Laravel 13 was released in March 2026.
-This guide covers everything you need to upgrade a Laravel 12.x application to 13.x.
+This guide walks through upgrading from Laravel 12.x to 13.x.

-Estimated upgrade time: about 10 minutes.
-The actual impact depends on the size of your application and which features you use.
+Estimated time to upgrade is about 10 minutes.
+Actual impact from breaking changes depends on your app’s size and features you use.

 AI-assisted upgrade

-You can automate much of the upgrade process using Laravel Boost, the official MCP server for AI-assisted Laravel upgrades.
-Install it in your Laravel 12 application, then run the /upgrade-laravel-v13 slash command in Claude Code, Cursor, OpenCode, Gemini, or VS Code.
-Requires laravel/boost ^2.0.
-If your AI tool does not support slash commands, you can achieve the same result by referencing the prompt file directly.
-Paste the following prompt into any AI assistant:
+You can also automate the upgrade using Laravel Boost.
+Boost is a first-party MCP server that provides staged upgrade prompts to AI assistants.
+After installing it into a Laravel 12 application, you can start the upgrade to Laravel 13 by using the /upgrade-laravel-v13 slash command in Claude Code, Cursor, OpenCode, Gemini, or VS Code.
+This command requires laravel/boost ^2.0.
+For AI tools that don’t support slash commands, you can execute the same upgrade steps by referring to the prompt file directly.
+Paste the following prompt to your AI as-is.

-Load the prompt provided by Laravel Boost and upgrade this application from Laravel 12 to 13.
+Read the prompt provided by Laravel Boost and perform the upgrade from Laravel 12 to 13.

 https://raw.githubusercontent.com/laravel/boost/refs/heads/main/src/Mcp/Prompts/UpgradeLaravelv13/upgrade-laravel-v13.blade.php

-- Apply changes from the `laravel/laravel` skeleton.
-Check the 13.x branch, not master.
+- Reflect the changes in the `laravel/laravel` skeleton.
+Refer to the 13.x branch, not master.

 'serializable_classes' => [